-Your caregiver will ask about your child's symptoms and examine him.
+Your healthcare provider will ask about your child's symptoms and examine him.
 He will ask what medicines your child takes.
 You may also be asked about your child's medical history and if anyone in his family has hypothyroidism.
 He may have blood tests to check his thyroid hormone level.

 How is congenital hypothyroidism treated?

 Thyroid hormones are given to replace and raise your child's hormone levels back to normal.